alexmcmanus/appsync-resolverscript/README.md

 - Support `sendRequest().catch()`.
 - Support `map()` and `filter()` on variables.
 - Add explicit support for pipeline resolvers.
+- Review namespacing of modules - don't import everything at root.
 - Add explicit support for AWS CDK.
+- Explore using JSX to build more complex templates from components.
 - Add examples.

 ## Contributions